Looking for long-lasting hair removal?

 In order to have the best results, you need to follow the schedule as best as you can.
 Be consistent with your appointments, each hair follicles are at different stages of growth, with consistency you ensure each hair gets treated, and their growth cycles get interrupted.

-Like any skin treatment, it’s important you properly care for it afterwards to have the best results.
+Like any skin treatment, it’s important you properly care for it afterward to have the best results.
 Follow the advice that’s given to you, you’ll thank it later.